jackson198608/goProject/common/coroutineEngine/redisEngine/README.md

 # 3. Quick Start

 ## 3.1 Create redisEngine
-- engine needs to Know: queueName ,redisInfo, xormEngines,mongoConnections,threadNum,callbackJobFun
+- engine needs to Know: queueName ,redisInfo, xormEngines,mongoConnections,threadNum,JobFun
-- workFunc will be invoked in coroutine which created inside the engine
+- JobFun will be invoked in coroutine which created inside the engine
-- @todo change demo code to the real

 ```Go
 func newtask() (*RedisEngine, error) {